 Yes, I do work with individuals and sometimes with groups, though foremost, I am an EMDR therapist with an intensive approach to Couples Therapy.
 The longer sessions that intensives are known for often prove to be more efficient, fun, cost-effective and short-term.

 If you come to me as an individual, you may be weighed down by unprocessed trauma, grief, anxiety, depression, or anger.
 You might be facing a difficult crossroad and need help discovering your own path.
 I have a big box of tools and heart that is even bigger.
 Trust me to help you get on with living your best life.

 You can read more and watch some great videos about EMDR on that page of my website.
-Both my primary trainer and my psychiatrist father are featured in the news program.
-I had great mentors on my journey to be the therapist that I am today.
+Both my primary trainer and my psychiatrist father are featured in the news program and due to my help with a hockey star with PTSD, I was on an NBC sports documentary doing EMDR.
+I am so grateful that I had great mentors on my journey to be the therapist that I am today.

 With the research-proven tools and my years of experience and maturity, I believe I can help you

 make rapid progress toward your goals.